Brownomobola/All_things_AI/README.md

 # All_things_AI
-This repository contains most of my code regarding AI and Machine Learning
+This repository will hold all my Jupyter notebooks and AI projects